NREL-Sienna/PowerSimulationsDynamics.jl/docs/src/Examples/example_OMIB.md

 ## Step 2: Data creation

 Next we need to define the different elements required to run a simulation.
-To run a simulation, it is required to define a `DynamicSystem` that requires the following components:
+To run a simulation, it is required to define a `PSY.System` that requires the following components:

 - Vector of `PSY.Bus` elements, that define all the buses in the network.
 - Vector of `PSY.Branch` elements, that define all the branches elements (that connect two buses) in the network.